Newtonian formalism exercises

 |

-Exercise 4 Show that if a particle is subject to $ {\vec{F}}$ and $ {\vec{v}}$ is its instantaneous velocity then the instantaneous power is
+Exercise 4 Show that if a particle is subject to {\vec{F}} and {\vec{v}} is its instantaneous velocity then the instantaneous power is

-$ \displaystyle \mathcal{P}=\vec{F}\cdot\vec{v} $ By definition it is $ {dW=\vec{F}\cdot d\vec{r}}$.
-Hence $ {\begin{aligned} \mathcal{P}&=\dfrac{dW}{dt}\\ &= \vec{F}\cdot\dfrac{d\vec{r}}{dt}\\ &= \vec{F}\cdot\vec{v} \end{aligned}}$ |
+\displaystyle \mathcal{P}=\vec{F}\cdot\vec{v} By definition it is {dW=\vec{F}\cdot d\vec{r}}.
+Hence {\begin{aligned} \mathcal{P}&=\dfrac{dW}{dt}\\ &= \vec{F}\cdot\dfrac{d\vec{r}}{dt}\\ &= \vec{F}\cdot\vec{v} \end{aligned}} |

-Exercise 5 Show that the integral $ {\displaystyle \int _{P_1}^{P_2} \vec{F}\cdot d\vec{r}}$ is independent of a particle's trajectory if and only if $ { \displaystyle\oint\vec{F}\cdot d\vec{r}=0 }$.
+Exercise 5 Show that the integral {\displaystyle \int _{P_1}^{P_2} \vec{F}\cdot d\vec{r}} is independent of a particle's trajectory if and only if { \displaystyle\oint\vec{F}\cdot d\vec{r}=0 }.

-Let $ {\Gamma=P_1AP_2BP_1}$ denote a closed curve and admit that $ {\displaystyle \int _{P_1}^{P_2} \vec{F}\cdot d\vec{r}}$ is path independent.
-Then $ {\begin{aligned} \oint \vec{F}\cdot d\vec{r}&=\int_\Gamma\vec{F}\cdot d\vec{r} \\ &= \int_{P_1AP_2}\vec{F}\cdot d\vec{r}+\int_{P_2BP_1}\vec{F}\cdot d\vec{r}\\ &= \int_{P_1AP_2}\vec{F}\cdot d\vec{r}-\int_{P_1BP_2}\vec{F}\cdot d\vec{r}\\ &=0 \end{aligned}}$ Where the last equality follows from our assumption that $ {\displaystyle \int _{P_1}^{P_2} \vec{F}\cdot d\vec{r}}$ is path independent.
-Suppose now that $ { \displaystyle\oint\vec{F}\cdot d\vec{r}=0 }$. $ {\begin{aligned} \int_\Gamma\vec{F}\cdot d\vec{r}&=\int_{P_1AP_2}\vec{F}\cdot d\vec{r}+\int_{P_2BP_1}\vec{F}\cdot d\vec{r}\\ &= \int_{P_1AP_2}\vec{F}\cdot d\vec{r}-\int_{P_1BP_2}\vec{F}\cdot d\vec{r}\\ &=0 \end{aligned}}$ Where the last equality follows from our $ { \displaystyle\oint\vec{F}\cdot d\vec{r}=0 }$.
-Hence $ {\displaystyle\int_{P_1AP_2}\vec{F}\cdot d\vec{r}=\int_{P_1BP_2}\vec{F}\cdot d\vec{r}}$. |
+Let {\Gamma=P_1AP_2BP_1} denote a closed curve and admit that {\displaystyle \int _{P_1}^{P_2} \vec{F}\cdot d\vec{r}} is path independent.
+Then {\begin{aligned} \oint \vec{F}\cdot d\vec{r}&=\int_\Gamma\vec{F}\cdot d\vec{r} \\ &= \int_{P_1AP_2}\vec{F}\cdot d\vec{r}+\int_{P_2BP_1}\vec{F}\cdot d\vec{r}\\ &= \int_{P_1AP_2}\vec{F}\cdot d\vec{r}-\int_{P_1BP_2}\vec{F}\cdot d\vec{r}\\ &=0 \end{aligned}} Where the last equality follows from our assumption that {\displaystyle \int _{P_1}^{P_2} \vec{F}\cdot d\vec{r}} is path independent.
+Suppose now that { \displaystyle\oint\vec{F}\cdot d\vec{r}=0 }. {\begin{aligned} \int_\Gamma\vec{F}\cdot d\vec{r}&=\int_{P_1AP_2}\vec{F}\cdot d\vec{r}+\int_{P_2BP_1}\vec{F}\cdot d\vec{r}\\ &= \int_{P_1AP_2}\vec{F}\cdot d\vec{r}-\int_{P_1BP_2}\vec{F}\cdot d\vec{r}\\ &=0 \end{aligned}} Where the last equality follows from our { \displaystyle\oint\vec{F}\cdot d\vec{r}=0 }.
+Hence {\displaystyle\int_{P_1AP_2}\vec{F}\cdot d\vec{r}=\int_{P_1BP_2}\vec{F}\cdot d\vec{r}}. |

-Exercise 6 A particle of mass $ {m}$ moves along $ {x}$ subject to to a conservative force field $ {V(x)}$.
-If the particle's positions are $ {x_1}$ and $ {x_2}$ on $ {t_1}$ and $ {t_2}$, respectively, show that, if $ {E}$ is the total energy then
+Exercise 6 A particle of mass {m} moves along {x} subject to to a conservative force field {V(x)}.
+If the particle's positions are {x_1} and {x_2} on {t_1} and {t_2}, respectively, show that, if {E} is the total energy then

-$ \displaystyle t_2-t_1=\sqrt{\frac{m}{2}}\int_{x_1} ^{x_2}\frac{dx}{\sqrt{E-V(x)}} $ Write $ {1/2m\left( \dfrac{dx}{dt} \right)^2+V(x)=E}$ solve in order to $ {dt}$ and integrate. |
+\displaystyle t_2-t_1=\sqrt{\frac{m}{2}}\int_{x_1} ^{x_2}\frac{dx}{\sqrt{E-V(x)}} Write {1/2m\left( \dfrac{dx}{dt} \right)^2+V(x)=E} solve in order to {dt} and integrate. |

-Exercise 7 Consider a particle of mass $ {m}$ that moves vertically on a resistive medium where the retarding force is proportional to the particle's velocity.
-Consider that particle initially moves in the downward direction with an initial velocity $ {v_0}$ from an height $ {h}$.
-Derive the particle's equation of motion $ {z=z(t)}$.
+Exercise 7 Consider a particle of mass {m} that moves vertically on a resistive medium where the retarding force is proportional to the particle's velocity.
+Consider that particle initially moves in the downward direction with an initial velocity {v_0} from an height {h}.
+Derive the particle's equation of motion {z=z(t)}.

-It is $ {F=m\dfrac{dv}{dt}=-mgg-kmv}$ with $ {v<0}$ and $ {-kmv>0}$.
-Then solve in order to $ {dv}$ and integrate to find $ {v=\dfrac{dz}{dt}=-\dfrac{g}{k}+\dfrac{kv_0+g}{k}e^{-kt}}$ (the terminal velocity $ {v_t}$ is $ {v_t=\displaystyle \lim_{t \rightarrow +\infty} v=-g/k}$).
-Solving in order to $ {dz}$ and integrating and it is $ {z=h-\dfrac{gt}{k}+\dfrac{kv_0+g}{k^2}(1-e^{-kt})}$. |
+It is {F=m\dfrac{dv}{dt}=-mgg-kmv} with {v<0} and {-kmv>0}.
+Then solve in order to {dv} and integrate to find {v=\dfrac{dz}{dt}=-\dfrac{g}{k}+\dfrac{kv_0+g}{k}e^{-kt}} (the terminal velocity {v_t} is {v_t=\displaystyle \lim_{t \rightarrow +\infty} v=-g/k}).
+Solving in order to {dz} and integrating and it is {z=h-\dfrac{gt}{k}+\dfrac{kv_0+g}{k^2}(1-e^{-kt})}. |

-Exercise 8 A particle is shot vertically on a region where exists a constant gravitational field with a constant initial velocity $ {v_0}$.
+Exercise 8 A particle is shot vertically on a region where exists a constant gravitational field with a constant initial velocity {v_0}.
 Show that, in the presence of resistive force proportional to the square of the particle's instantaneous velocity, the velocity of the particle when it returns to its initial position is:

-$ \displaystyle \frac{v_0 v_t}{\sqrt{v_0^2+v_t^2}} $ Where $ {v_t}$ denotes the particle's terminal velocity. |
+\displaystyle \frac{v_0 v_t}{\sqrt{v_0^2+v_t^2}} Where {v_t} denotes the particle's terminal velocity. |

 0 comments: